 Sitting watching qualifying for the Valencia Grand Prix, from sunny Trapani, Sicily, I was struck by two things.
 The first being that my ability to say ‘hello’, ‘goodbye’ and ‘thank you’ in the crudest of Italian accents left me ill equipped to deal with the rigours of Italian F1 commentary.
 The second being that even without the benefit of any bilingual tendencies, it was impossible not to recognise the support for Ferrari’s driver pairing of Fernando Alonso and Filipe Massa.

 While the Berlusconi brigade lend support to their chosen warriors, under the murky skies of White City, the walls are closing in fast.
-With the closing of BBC 606, the priority remains to get people to the website and to get them there often.
+With the closing of BBC 606, the priority remains to get people to the website — and to get them there often.

 You may in fact be wandering how on earth you ended up here, but bar this little haven of webdom, the point remains that web traffic is king.
 To maintain that steady stream of hits on the beeb, it would appear that a pantomime villain is needed – enter Messer Hamilton.
-His name alone accounts for approximately 40-50 percent of the content and 100 percent of the criticisms.
+His name alone accounts for approximately half the content and 100 percent of the criticisms.

-In this most modern of coliseums, Lewis Hamilton is the spectacle that puts food on an F1 journalists’ table, yet most would be loathe to invite him round for dinner.
+In this most modern of coliseums, Hamilton is the spectacle that puts food on an F1 journalists’ table, yet most would be loathe to invite him round for dinner.
 Indeed, Paul Weaver of the Observer points out that Lewis Hamilton remains the sports biggest draw whose actions have the greatest cause and effect.